 Teaching and learning will be via interactive lectures, workshops, discussion groups, seminars, oral presentations, and practical work.
 Assessments will be written, oral and practical assignments such as essays, project reports and presentations.
 Intellectual skills are developed through the teaching and learning programme.
-Critical analysis and problem-solving skills are embedded in all modules and are taught, developed and practised through debate, workshops and all forms of practical work.
-Experimental, research and design skills are further developed and practised through a broad range of coursework activities, project and dissertation work.
+Critical analysis and problem-solving skills are embedded in all modules and are taught, developed and practised through debate, workshops, seminars and practical work.
+Experimental, research and design skills are further developed and practised through a broad range of coursework activities and project work.
 Written or verbal individual feedback is given on all work submitted.
 Critical thinking and problem-solving skills are assessed through written and oral assignments.
 Experimental research and design skills are assessed in the dissertation.
-Professional social science skills are taught during workshops in the core modules.
-Other relevant numerical and practical skills are taught across the suite of options.
-Experimental design is taught in the Dissertation module and is embedded thought the topic via lectures and workshops, and practical work.
-Professional social science skills are assessed via the dissertation and in core modules 'Theoretical approaches to transformational social change,' 'Environmental politics and economics' and 'Communicating Transformational social change' as well as in some of the optional modules.
+Practical skills are taught during workshop and practical sessions.
+Experimental design is taught in the Dissertation module and is embedded throughout the taught modules via lectures and workshops, and practical work.
+Practical skills are assessed via the dissertation and in core modules 'Ecological Assessment' and 'Ecosystem services: Land use and Waste Management' as well as in some of the optional modules.
 Transferable skills are taught, developed and practised through the teaching and learning programme.
-Social science techniques and problem-solving skills are taught on 'dissertation and core modules 'Theoretical approaches to transformational social change ', 'Environmental politics and economics' and 'Communicating Transformational social change' Students will also develop additional numerical and statistical problem solving skills within the dissertation and in modules such as 'Energy Provision,' or 'Buildings and People'.
-Assessed through written and oral assessments.
+Numerical and statistical problem-solving skills are taught on dissertation and in core modules 'Ecosystem services; Land use and Waste Management,' 'Restoration Ecology' and 'Ecological Assessment' as well as in some of the optional modules.
+Outcomes are assessed through written and oral assessments.